kfranqueiro/wai-conformance-model-test/README.md

 - **process** - Indicates which process (i.e. user flow) contains the break;
   must reference one or more existing `id`s in `src/content/processes.json`
   - May be `ALL`, to indicate a break that impacts all processes
+- **href** - Indicates URL where the break can be observed; see further remarks below
 - **wcag2** - WCAG 2 Success Criterion number(s)
 - **wcag3** - WCAG 3 Requirement(s)
 - **description** - Description(s) of break(s)